-General Foot Care Recommendations to Help Prevent You From Getting A Foot Fungus Infection
+General Foot Care Recommendations to Help Prevent You From Getting a Fungal Foot Infection

 - Always wear thongs or sandals in public or communal showers like at the gym.

 - Wash your feet and between your toes with soap every day.
-Use a wash cloth or exfoliating cloth like the Salux cloth to remove excessive dead skin that can harbor the fungus.
+Use a wash cloth or exfoliating cloth like the Salux Exfoliating Shower Cloth to remove excessive dead skin that can harbor the fungus.
 If you use a communal shower like a gym shower, do this right before you exit the shower.

 - Dry well between your toes after bathing using a towel.
 If you are highly susceptible to foot fungus infection you should also blow dry between your toes because the athlete’s foot fungus loves to grow between damp toes.

 - Keep your toenails trimmed short so that you can keep this little space between your nail and your toe skin clean, dry and inhospitable for the fungus.

 - Always wear cotton socks in closed shoes to absorb sweat and that allow your feet to stay dry.